 If a full-time employee cannot be reasonably accommodated in a full-time job, the Company may offer a part-time job as a reasonable accommodation if the employee is qualified and meets the essential functions of the job.
-If the employee accepts the part-time accommodation, the employee will be placed in to the applicable part-time health & welfare and pension programs, will be paid the appropriate part-time rate for the job performed based on his company seniority, and will receive the part-time contractual entitlements as per the appropriate Supplement, Rider, or Addendum using his Company seniority date.
-This placement will not prohibit the employee from bidding on future full-time jobs for which he is qualified and meets the essential functions of the job.
-Should the employee not accept the part-time reasonable accommodation, he shall be allowed to be inactive for three (3) years.
-During those three (3) years, he shall have the ability to return to his job should he become able to perform the essential functions of the job with or without a reasonable accommodation; have the ability to bid on openings as his seniority allows, providing he can perform the essential functions of that job; and have the ability to accept the parttime accommodation referenced above.
-After three (3) years, his seniority shall be considered broken.
+If the employee accepts the part-time accommodation, the employee will be placed into the applicable part-time health & welfare and pension programs, will be paid the appropriate part-time rate for the job performed based on the employee's Company seniority, and will receive the part-time contractual entitlements as per the appropriate Supplement, Rider, or Addendum using the employee's Company seniority date.
+This placement will not prohibit employees from bidding on future full-time jobs for which they are qualified and meets the essential functions of the job.
+Should the employee not accept the part-time reasonable accommodation, the employee shall be allowed to be inactive for three (3) years.
+During those three (3) years, they shall have the ability to return to their job should they become able to perform the essential functions of the job with or without a reasonable accommodation; have the ability to bid on openings as their seniority allows, providing they can perform the essential functions of that job; and have the ability to accept the parttime accommodation referenced above.
+After three (3) years, their seniority shall be considered broken.
 Said employee shall be entitled to receive long term disability and workers' compensation in accordance with the terms of the applicable plan.